 It is normal to experience many different emotions before, during and after cancer diagnosis and treatment, especially around the way you feel about your body.
+You also may have loss of libido, vaginal dryness or pelvic pain.
 Many patients feel uncomfortable talking about these feelings and changes.

 The health care providers at the Norton Cancer Institute Sexual Health Program offer private, compassionate consulting.
 We also can help with access to accurate information and education to help you manage these changes and find answers.